-The PCIe demo uses a driver framework provided by Jungo WinDriverPro.
+The PCIe Demo uses a driver framework provided by Jungo WinDriverPro.
 To install the PCIe drivers on host PC for SmartFusion2 Security Evaluation Kit, run the following steps:

-Extract the PCIe\Demo.rar to C: drive.
-The PCIe\Demo.rar is located in the provided design files:M2S\PCIE\MSSHPDMA\DEMO\DF\Drivers\64bitOS\PCIe\Demo.rar
+- 1. Extract the PCIe\Demo.rar to C: drive.
+The PCIe\Demo.rar is located in the provided design files:M2S\PCIE\MSSHPDMA\DEMO\DF\Drivers\64bitOS\PCIe\Demo.rar - The extracted files of PCIe Demo.rar must be in C: because the PCIe Demo application calls these files from this location. - Run the batch file C:\PCIe\Demo\DriverInstall\Jungo\KP\install.bat to install the PCIe drivers for the SmartFusion2 device.

-Note: The extracted files of PCIe\Demo.rar must be in C: because the PCIe\Demo application calls these files from this location.
-Installing these drivers require host PC administration rights.
-The installation steps are described in the following.
+Installing these drivers require host PC Administration rights.